 - Internal assessment (40%) comprises two evening progress tests

 - Final examination comprises 60% of the final grade

 - You will attend 2 or 3 lectures each week and a laboratory session on alternate weeks.

 The primary textbook for this paper is 'Berne & Levy Physiology', 7th edn, 2018, eds.
 Koeppen & Stanton.

 - Lifelong learning, Scholarship, Communication, Critical thinking, Ethics, Research,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Acquired extensive knowledge of the physiology of the renal and gastrointestinal systems and some pathophysiological conditions that affect epithelial tissues
+- Acquire extensive knowledge of the physiology of the renal and gastrointestinal systems and some pathophysiological conditions that affect epithelial tissues

-- Developed an understanding of ethics in physiology
+- Develop an understanding of ethics in physiology